apache/iceberg/site/docs/spec.md

 #### File System Tables

-An atomic swap can be implemented using atomic rename in file systems that support it, like HDFS or most local file systems[^6].
+An atomic swap can be implemented using atomic rename in file systems that support it, like HDFS or most local file systems [1].

 Each version of table metadata is stored in a metadata folder under the table’s base location using a file naming scheme that includes a version number, `V`: `v<V>.metadata.json`.
 To commit a new metadata version, `V+1`, the writer performs the following steps: